-In conjunction with the Royal College of Nursing, the Association of Respiratory Nurse Specialists and Primary Care Respiratory Society UK, Asthma UK have conducted a survey of over 750 healthcare professionals to understand their views of asthma prescription charges.
+In conjunction with the Royal College of Nursing, the Association of Respiratory Nurse Specialists and Primary Care Respiratory Society UK, Asthma + Lung UK have conducted a survey of over 750 healthcare professionals to understand their views of asthma prescription charges.

 The key findings from the survey of healthcare professionals revealed: